acoli-repo/AURIS/annotators/team/cc/en/in-progress-coref/Readme.md

 	- variants (not clear which of these is actually most recent, etc.)
 		- doyle_bask.14.FB_WiP_cc.xlsx
 			- annotated winter 2023-2024 by FB + moderated in class, incomplete
-		- doyle_bask.14.cc.xlsx
-			- annotated winter 2023-2024 in class by CC+FB+JC
-		- doyle_bask.14.cc2.xlsx
-			- annotated winter 2023-2024 in class by CC+FB+JC
-		- doyle_bask.14.cc3.xlsx
-			- annotation example used in class, saved May 16, 2024, excerpt, only